volatilityfoundation/volatility3/doc/source/glossary.rst

 Struct, Structure
     A means of containing multiple different :ref:`type<types>` associated together.
-A struct typically contains other :ref:`type<types>`, one directly after another (unless :ref:`packing<packed>` is involved).
+A struct typically contains other :ref:`type<types>`, usually :ref:`aligned<alignment>` (unless :ref:`packing<packed>` is involved).
 In this way the :ref:`members<member>` of a type can be accessed by finding the data at the relative :ref:`offset<offset>` to the start of the structure.

 .. _Symbol:

 Symbol
-    This is used in many different contexts, as short term for many things.
-A symbol is a construct that usually encompasses a specific :ref:`offset<Offset>` and a :ref:`type<Type>`, representing a specific instance of a type within the memory of a compiled and running program.
+    This is used in many different contexts, as a short term for many things.
+Within Volatility, a symbol is a construct that usually encompasses a specific type :ref:`type<Type>` at a specfific :ref:`offset<Offset>`, representing a particular instance of that type within the memory of a compiled and running program.
+An example would be the location in memory of a list of active tcp endpoints maintained by the networking stack within an operating system.

 T
 -